Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Non-Markovian Quantum Master Equation

-Each noise term $\eta_\alpha(t): \mathbb{R} \to \mathbb{C}$ is Gaussian with mean zero and correlation given by,
+Each noise term $\eta_\alpha(t): \mathbb{R} \to \mathbb{C}$ is Gaussian with mean zero and correlation given by \cite{biele2012stochastic},

 The stationarity of the process also implied that $C(t)=C(-t)^\dagger$.
-Thus, it suffices to consider the correlation function for $t\geq 0.$ This relation between a dissipation kernel and the time correlation of the noise is well known in non-equilibrium statistical physics, and it is often labeled as the second fluctuation-dissipation theorem \cite{kubo1966fluctuation}.
+Thus, it suffices to consider the correlation function for $t\geq 0.$ This relation between a dissipation kernel and the time correlation of the noise is well-known in non-equilibrium statistical physics, and it is often labeled as the second fluctuation-dissipation theorem \cite{kubo1966fluctuation}.